magi-dalmau/ctmp-sketch-decomposition/README.md

-# masther-thesis-miis
+# master-thesis-miis
-Code of the miis masther thesis developements.
+Code of the miis master thesis developements.